mkopischkie/mkopischkie.github.io/_pages/svm.md

 ![Orig](/assets/images/svm1.jpg)

-In higher dimensions, rather than representing the hyperplane as a normal line equation, we rewrite it in terms of a matrix.
+In higher dimensions, rather than representing the hyperplane as a normal line equation, we rewrite it in terms of vector multiplication and addition.

 $$ w \cdot x + b = 0 $$